 This is one area that receives very little attention, so it is difficult to provide specifics.
-Some research has shown that current young caregivers have higher depression and anxiety than noncaregiving youth.7 However, it is unclear whether this has a long-term effect.
-While some adults who provided care as children may not have high levels of depression, they may still be at risk into adulthood.^{8,9} However, others have stated they feel a stronger sense of self and feel good about the care they provided.^{10,11} One thing is clear-when a caregiver has no outlet to discuss a potentially difficult or stressful situation, such as providing care to a family member at a young age, they may internalize negative feelings about themselves and the person with the illness, with no reflection on whether that is an appropriate or common feeling.
+Some research has shown that current young caregivers have higher depression and anxiety than non-caregiving youth.
+However, it is unclear whether this has a long-term effect.
+While some adults who provided care as children may not have high levels of depression, they may still be at risk into adulthood, yet may also feel a stronger sense of self and feel good about the care they provided.

+One thing is clear-when a caregiver has no outlet to discuss a difficult or stressful situation, they may internalize negative feelings about themselves and the person with the illness, and not know whether that is an appropriate or common feeling.
 Therefore, they may become more isolated over time.
-Thus, long-term young caregivers may internalize negativity about the care they provided, particularly if they were never allowed to discuss it.

-Following the earlier chapter on talking to youths about ALS, talking with children and youths about the care they provide and ways they are involved with their family member is just as important.
-Normalizing and supporting them will go a long way to minimizing any long-term difficulties.
+In effort to combat internalized negativity about the care they provide, youths will benefit from talking about the ways they are involved with their family member.
+Normalizing and supporting them will go a long way to minimizing long-term difficulties.

-TIP: Youths may feel blame or guilt if they do not provide the "best" care possible or if the disease progresses to a point they are no longer able to help.
+TIP: Youths may feel blame or guilt if they do not provide the "best" care possible or if the disease progresses to a point, they are no longer able to help.
 Let your child know regardless of what happens, he or she is not to blame.